-Top Tourist Attractions in Roskilde & Easy Day Trips
+9 Top-Rated Tourist Attractions in Roskilde

 Steeped in regal and Viking history, Roskilde should be high on your agenda of places to visit in Denmark.
-Drive about half an hour from Copenhagen, and you'll arrive at the burial place of Kings, Queens, and Knights at the magnificent UNESCO World Heritage Site, Roskilde Cathedral.
-More than a thousand years ago, the Vikings founded Roskilde as a trading hub.
-During medieval days, it was the seat of Kings and Bishops and one of Northern Europe's most important cities.
+Take the train or drive about half an hour from Copenhagen, and you'll arrive at the burial place of kings, queens, and knights in the magnificent UNESCO World Heritage Site, Roskilde Cathedral.
+Their presence reminds visitors that during medieval times, Roskilde was the seat of monarchs and bishops and one of Northern Europe's most important cities.

-Cathedral of St. Luke
+2. Cathedral of St. Luke